sdslack/imputation_snakemake/README.md

 * better initial variant number logging when not running all chr?
 * get job-id from log files
 * update create_initial_input log file to count all non-chr6 HWE (vs all chr HWE)
+* split into two snakefiles - one pre- and one post-QC (would help with post QC paths being different)
+* need to remove imputed files that don't want to keep
+* need to confirm download works for Michigan imputation

 ## **imputation_snakemake**